Dr HANX: What Is Bacterial Vaginosis?

 How do I treat bacterial vaginosis?

-If you’re not pregnant and don’t have symptoms, then you do not need to take medication for BV.
-However, if you have symptoms you can be treated with antibiotics (such as metronidazole or clindamycin) given by mouth or through the vagina.
+If you have symptoms, you can be treated with antibiotics (such as metronidazole or clindamycin) given by mouth or through the vagina.
 You can also use lactic acid gels such as the ones offered here at HANX.
 These can help restore the normal acidic pH of the vagina, encouraging the growth of healthy bacteria, and suppressing the growth of the bacteria that cause BV.
 These gels are inserted vaginally and restore the natural pH, helping with any symptoms you are having too.

 What treatment does HANX offer?

-Here at HANX we provide Relactagel Lactate Vaginal Gels which treat and prevent bacterial vaginosis with 7 x single dose tubes for 1 week’s treatment.
+Here at HANX, we offer same-day-dispatch, discreetly packaged Lactate Vaginal Gels which treat and prevent bacterial vaginosis.
+It comes as 7 single dose tubes for 1 week’s treatment.
 The gels have a twisty top which you simply break off, and then gently squirt the contents inside your vagina.
-Just don’t forget to read the instructions and you’re all set.
+Just read the instructions and you’re all set!

 What if I am pregnant and have bacterial vaginosis?